PAREEKCHITRANSHU/api-table/README.md

 - Description: Fetches and combines data from the statistics, bar chart, and pie chart APIs for the specified month.

 ## Frontend Components
-- TransactionTable: Displays transaction data with search and pagination.
+- TransactionTable: Displays transaction data by searching and pagination.
 - TransactionStatistics: Shows monthly sales statistics.
 - TransactionsBarChart: Visualizes transaction data using a bar chart.
 - TransactionsPieChart: Displays item distribution using a pie chart.